ibm-cloud-docs/solution-tutorials/hpc-eda.md

 You can span a IBM Spectrum LSF cluster between on-premises and cloud domains in two ways:
 * A stretch cluster operates as a single cluster with a single (on-premises) master that spans two domains by communicating over a secure network.
-* A multi cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.
+* A multi-cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

 This tutorial focuses on building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster.
 * An on-premises IBM Spectrum LSF Cluster